Searching for Gita, the Little Pearl: Part 7

 "We're here for each other and the Lord is with us both."

-Eight year old Gita ran through the woods sobbing.
+Eight-year-old Gita ran through the woods sobbing.
 She stumbled on a big root and fell, skinning her knees and dirtying her dress.
 One more thing for her father to hit and yell at her for.
-She got up quickly and ran, ran as fast as she could, running out her rage and sorrow, running to nothingness if there was such a thing.
+She got up quickly and commenced running again, as fast as she could.
+She was running out her rage and sorrow, running to nothingness if there was such a thing.
 She nearly ran past the oak tree, but Sasha stepped out, concern all over his face.
 He opened his arms and she ran to them.
-He led her under their magic tree where they sat and she cried on his shoulder until she was spent.
+He led her under their magic tree where they sat while she cried on his shoulder until she was spent.
 They sat in the silence, her head still on his shoulder.
-No words were said, they weren't needed.
+No words were needed.
 After awhile Sasha moved and pointed to something.

 "Sasha, you remind me of that buck."